Program in Financial Market Regulation

 The University at Albany’s Bachelor of Science in Interdisciplinary Studies with a faculty-initiated concentration in Financial Market Regulation provides a unique program that prepares students for professional work in the field or further study in graduate and law school.

-The interdisciplinary minor in Financial Market Regulation complements majors such as Accounting, Business, Computer Science, Economics, Political Science, Public Policy and Management, and Sociology, introducing students to market regulation as part of their program at the University.
-While the interdisciplinary major and minor focus on financial market regulation, they also provide knowledge applying to diverse areas in the private, public, and nonprofit sectors.
+While the interdisciplinary major focuses on financial market regulation, it also provides knowledge applying to diverse areas in the private, public, and nonprofit sectors.
 Students normally are able to combine studies in Financial Market Regulation, such as through a second major, with majors in Accounting, Business, Computer Science, and other related fields.
 Graduates have found such combined programs to be a major advantage in pursuing work in the business and regulation of financial markets.

-Students pursuing the Interdisciplinary Studies major or minor study four areas:
+Students pursuing the Interdisciplinary Studies major study four areas:

 - The business of financial markets

 - The public policy issues underlying financial regulation and supervision

 - The technology of information management and data analysis essential to modern business and regulatory systems